 Associate Professor Jonathan Tran joined the Civil & Infrastructure Engineering department in 2018 and founded the Digital and Sustainable Construction Laboratory research group.
 Jonathan has established a strong track record in engagements and collaborations with industry, evidenced by a sustained record in industry-engaged research.
 By reusing and upcycling recycled building materials, his research team concentrates heavily on the development of intelligent solutions for sustainable construction.
 His innovative approaches have led to the creation of numerous solutions for recycling recycled glass, rubber, and plastic waste into construction applications such as pavements, sound barrier walls, and retaining structures using conventional and innovative construction techniques such as 3D printing.

-Karien Dekker is Associate Professor at RMIT University in the school of Property, Construction and Project Management.
+Karien Dekker is Professor at RMIT University in the school of Property, Construction and Project Management.
 She is currently a Chief Investigator on a project on housing solutions for temporary migrants in Australia, she writes about human rights in local governments as well as housing for refugees.

 Karien's life revolves around a greater desire to create inclusive communities in which everyone feels welcome.
 She is also passionate about affordable housing for all.
 To inform policy and public opinion, she interprets large datasets, while making sense of the findings with interviews and observations.